 While Mom is Jewish (Dad’s not), she is not kosher or particularly religious, and has been known to enjoy all sorts of pork products.
 Whenever we had latkes growing up, we usually served them with pork chops, so this is what I did tonight.
 And, since I had some lovely lard (the unhydrogenated kind) from a local butcher, I decided to fry up my latkes using the rendered pig fat…and it was amazing!
 I even fried a batch in coconut oil to compare the two and the lard was the clear winner.
 If you can’t find a good source of unhydrogenated lard, I would recommend refined coconut oil (not virgin) so that you don’t have coconutty-tasting latkes.

-Now, I know that potatoes aren’t Paleo, and they aren’t particularly nutrient-dense, so I don’t make them often.
-But these latkes are a comfort food and one that is near to my heart both in taste (the German in me loves those potatoes!) and in sentiment (they connect me to Granny as well as to my Jewish heritage).
+Now, I know that potatoes aren’t necessarily considered Paleo, but they are a nutrient-rich source of dense carbohydrates and we love them!
+These latkes are a comfort food and one that is near to my heart both in taste (the German in me loves those potatoes!) and in sentiment (they connect me to Granny as well as to my Jewish heritage).

 These latkes are very basic, but there are many ways to up the nutrition and/or change up the flavor and texture.
 Try some of these variations:

 - Use sweet potatoes instead of russet potatoes, or a mixture of the two.

 - Replace a cup or more of the russet potatoes with shredded carrots, shredded zucchini (drain this well), or other root vegetables.